Jaden Dixon

-Jaden Benjamin James Dixon (born 7 May 2007) is an English professional footballer who plays as a defender for club Stoke City.
+Jaden Benjamin James Dixon (born 7 May 2007) is an English professional footballer who plays as a centre-back or right-back for club Arsenal.

 Club career

+Stoke City

-Dixon joined Stoke City from Tottenham Hotspur in the summer of 2023.
+Dixon joined Stoke City from Tottenham Hotspur in the summer of 2022.
 He commented that he was helped by the coaching of Ryan Shawcross.
 He captained the Stoke U21 side at times during the 2023–24 season.
 He signed his first professional contract with the club in May 2024, agreeing to a three-year deal.
 Dixon made his professional debut in the EFL Cup against Carlisle United on 13 August 2024.

+Arsenal

+On 2 February 2026, Dixon joined Premier League side Arsenal for an undisclosed fee.

 International career

-Dixon made his international debut for the England U17s in European U17 Championship qualifiers in March 2024 against Northern Ireland U17.
+Born in England, Dixon is of Jamaican descent through his father and Turkish Cypriot descent through his mother.
+He made his international debut for the England U17s in European U17 Championship qualifiers in March 2024 against Northern Ireland U17.
 He was included in the squad for the 2024 UEFA European Under-17 Championship and made his only appearance of the tournament as a substitute in their opening game against France.

 On 4 September 2024, Dixon made his England U18 debut against Portugal in Limoges.

-Dixon made his U19 debut during a 2-0 win over Ukraine at Pinatar Arena on 3 September 2025.
+Dixon made his U19 debut during a 2–0 win over Ukraine at Pinatar Arena on 3 September 2025.